 Ducati Motor Holding S.p.A.
 (Ducati) was founded in 1926 to produce components for the emerging radio industry.
 After World War II, the company began manufacturing engines and small motorbikes, eventually becoming one of the most valuable and popular brands in the road and racing motorbike arena.
 Today, Ducati delivers approximately 40,000 motorbikes annually.
 Its product line consists of six product families with seventeen models in the medium and high end of the market.

 Of the 1,000 employees who work at Ducati, nearly 200 are involved in research and development (R&D), an area the company supports with large investments every year.
 The engineering staff includes approximately 90 people; 60 of those are dedicated to design.
 Also, Ducati has global operations and a wide network of partners and suppliers who handle 92 percent of its production.
 Because any delay or mistake when transferring information can translate into longer cycle times and increased costs, Ducati has been actively pursuing tighter integration between all members of its product development teams.

-Among the technologies the company has implemented to achieve this are two solutions from Siemens PLM Software: NX™ software and Teamcenter® software.
+Among the technologies the company has implemented to achieve this are two solutions from Siemens Digital Industries Software: NX™ software and Teamcenter® software.
 NX, the company’s computer-aided design (CAD) system, is used to digitally model and manage the entire vehicle assembly.
 Teamcenter functions as the company’s product lifecycle management (PLM) solution, enabling secure data sharing and distribution, both in-house and with suppliers.

 “NX is the tool we use from the moment we start thinking about a new project up to its completion,” explains Piero Giusti, information technology manager for R&D at Ducati Motor Holding.
 “NX is used to design many different motorbike components, including the wheels, the chassis and the body, as well as custom parts – virtually everything except the engine.”